How to Organize Multiple Kids’ Sports Schedules Without Losing Your Mind

 A better approach is to automate that process.

-This challenge becomes even more obvious when logistics spill into transportation.
-Once multiple practices and games overlap, families often run into the coordination issues described in
+Once multiple practices and games overlap, families run into coordination issues like:

-How Parents Coordinate Carpools for Youth Sports.
+👉 How Parents Coordinate Carpools for Youth Sports

 ---